 With App Extensions, a customer’s device and operating system is automatically detected and will take the user directly to the correct app store, unlike Sitelink Extensions.
 If you’re currently using a Sitelink Extension to promote your app, switch to App Extensions moving forward.
 Sitelinks are great to take customers to specific pages on your website but aren’t designed to take them directly to the app store.
 As a result, a sitelink could directly customers to the wrong app store.

-Advertisers can add App Extensions by clicking Campaigns at the top of the page and click the Ad Extension tab.
+To create an Image Extension, first click Campaigns at the top of the page and click the Ad Extension tab.
 If not already selected, click Image Extensions.
 Click Create ad extension and select the campaign into which you want to add the Image Extension.

 Bing Ads ad extensions offer features that let you enhance your ads so potential customers can find your business information quickly and easily.